 3. Pay your team what is fair

 Don’t overpay and don’t underpay.
 All that most people who believe in your product and company want is to be paid fairly, believes Siegel.
 Make the compensation conversation data-driven versus emotional.

 Also remember that not all founders are created equal; sometimes when you start a company, one person has more experience or a broader skill set.
 You need to talk upfront about divvying up the compensation.
 It’s never an easy discussion, but if you don’t deal with the financial issues at the start, they’ll come back to haunt you later.
 (View the slides for more on compensation best practices.)

 Follow Lecturer Siegel on Twitter: @RobSiegel

-Fast Company Tech Editor Chris Dannen shares 4 tips for developing your brand:
+Fast Company Senior Editor Chris Dannen shares 4 tips for developing your brand: